Best Health Insurance Company in India-PolicyBachat

-Health insurance product can be designed to include or delete any coverage, so an insurance company may have more than one health insurance product to offer to its customers.
+Health insurance products can be designed to include or delete any coverage, so an insurance company may have more than one health insurance product to offer to its customers.
 Most of the insurance companies design health insurance products by keeping different factors in mind such as:

 Exclusions are the list of diseases or illnesses which are not covered under your health insurance policy and the list is mentioned in the brochure of the health insurance policy and the policy copy.
-Many agents or intermediaries refrain themselves from explaining the exclusions in the health insurance policy to the customer as it may hamper their sale process.
+Many agents or intermediaries refrain from explaining the exclusions in the health insurance policy to the customer as it may hamper their sale process.
 Most of the customers unknowingly take health insurance policies without reading the exclusions mentioned under the health insurance policy.
 This leads to rejection of claims in most of the cases where the customer was not aware of what is covered and what is excluded in a health insurance policy.

 The first and foremost thing a customer should do is to get the list of exclusions under the proposed health insurance policy copy from the agent of the insurance company and go through them thoroughly before paying the premium.
-Few health insurance policies have certain exclusions such as Robotic treatments, Treatment under Ayush etc. which might have been covered under a different health insurance policy.
+Few health insurance policies have certain exclusions such as Robotic treatments, Treatment under Ayush, etc. which might have been covered under a different health insurance policy.
 There are two types of exclusions which can be in any health insurance policy, they are:-

-- Permanent exclusions in health insurance such as HIV/AIDS, WAR, NUCLEAR etc. which would not be covered under any circumstances.
+- Permanent exclusions in health insurance such as HIV/AIDS, WAR, NUCLEAR, etc. would not be covered under any circumstances.
 Any diseases or illnesses arising out of these permanent exclusions would not be payable.
 Other exclusions such as Cosmetic Surgeries and accidents due to participation in Hazardous activities are outside the scope of a health insurance policy.
 These permanent exclusions are common for all the health insurance policies available in India as per the directive of the IRDA.

-- Specific Exclusions in health insurance such as the Hypertension, Diabetes, Chemo therapy, treatment for mental illness etc. are excluded in certain health insurance policies for a definite period of time by the insurance companies.
+- Specific Exclusions in health insurance such as the Hypertension, Diabetes, Chemotherapy, treatment for mental illness, etc. are excluded in certain health insurance policies for a definite period of time by the insurance companies.

 It is in the interest of customers to check for the diseases or illnesses that are specifically excluded by the insurance company apart from the permanent or compulsory exclusions.
 It is advisable to select the health insurance policy if it doesn’t have any specific exclusion.